z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

 ## IEEE Floating Point Expanded Mantissa Format

 An expanded 16-bit internal mantissa is used to calculate all functions.
 16-bit mantissa calculations are natural for the z80, and this provides enhanced accuracy for repeated calculations required for derived functions.
 Specifically, this is to provide increased accuracy for the Newton-Raphson iterations, and the Horner polynomial expansions.
+The fused multiply add function and the poly function are also implemented using the 16-bit mantissa internal path.

 This format is provided for both the multiply and add intrinsic internal 16-bit mantissa functions, from which other functions are derived, and is referred to as `f24` in the library.